About

 Before that, I was a research engineer at DeepMind, working on a hodgepodge of things including: language models, human-AI interaction, conceptual reasoning, value alignment, and multi-agent RL.

-My bylines have appeared in WIRED, Noema, The New Statesman, Reboot and elsewhere.
+My bylines have appeared in The Point, WIRED, Noema, The New Statesman, Reboot and elsewhere.
 You can also find my thoughts at Substack and Twitter.

 Even more stuff about me: I co-founded Kernel Magazine.
 I have a degree in Applied Mathematics-Computer Science, with minors in Government and German, from Harvard.
 I'm from New Zealand.
 And sometimes I do photography.